CIROH-Snow/snow_sensing/hardware/soldering_guide.md

-### Soldering Guide
+# Soldering Guide

-This guide walks through the different soldering requirements of this project.
-It includes the additional analog-to-digital converters (ADCs) needed for making longwave radiation measurements and the MaxBotix sonar sensor.
+This guide walks through the soldering requirements for components of the snow sensing station that are not already soldered together when you purchase them.
+It includes instructions for soldering the components of the additional analog-to-digital converters (ADCs) needed for making longwave radiation measurements and the MaxBotix sonar sensor.
 An optional soldering jumper setting on the Mayfly is also discussed.

 Hardware and tools needed: